 Thanks to Rebecca for suggesting our Baby Name of the Day.

-The Old Testament gave us Absalom, son to King David.
+Instead, the Old Testament gave us Absalom, son to King David.
 The name means my father is peace, but his story didn’t turn out that way.

 Things looked bleak, but David’s troops triumphed in battle, and the beloved son lost his life.

 Even if you don’t know the tale, the name that has become a lament, a synonym for a wayward son, thanks to William Faulkner’s Nobel Prize-winning novel Absalom, Absalom! and a host of literary references.

 Whisper it down the alley, and eventually the name reaches its current form.

 So how about axles?

-On a car, they’re the poles that hold the wheels.
-It shares roots with the word axis – no relation to Absalom at all.
+As a noun, axle shares roots with axis – no relation to Absalom at all.
 It’s a familiar word, and one that lends Axel a sort of gears-and-motors feel.